John Frith (martyr): Trial and death

 Frith was tried before many examiners and bishops, including Thomas Cranmer, the recently appointed archbishop of Canterbury.
 He produced his own writings as evidence for his views that were deemed as heresy.
 He was sentenced to death by fire and offered a pardon if he answered positively to two questions: Do you believe in purgatory, and do you believe in transubstantiation?
 He replied that neither purgatory nor transubstantiation could be proven by Holy Scriptures, and thus was condemned as a heretic and was transferred to the secular arm for his execution on 23 June 1533.
 He was burned at the stake on 4 July 1533 at Smithfield, London, for, he was told, his soul's salvation.
-(King Henry VIII was excommunicated one week later).
 Andrew Hewet, an apprentice tailor, was burned with him.
+Henry VIII was excommunicated one week later.

 Aftermath

 Thomas Cranmer would himself later subscribe to Frith's views on purgatory, and published the 42 articles which explicitly denied purgatory.

 Frith's works were posthumously published in 1573 by John Foxe.